-Online retailers and fulfillment centers can experience labor issues at any time, but the potential for these issues is heightened during the coronavirus due to illness or another quarantine.
+Online retailers and fulfillment centers can experience labor issues at any time, but the potential for these issues is heightened during a disaster (employees could be ill or quarantined, as happened during the pandemic, or a natural disaster like a flood could prevent them from getting to work).
 If you have an IT team, have them organize equipment and tools and streamline processes for remote work, ensuring system access from anywhere.

 6. Diversify Your Distribution Centers

 If you’re not handling shipping on your own, now may be the time to reconsider your shipping strategy.
 With warehouse demand on the rise, there are three things you should consider sooner rather than later in case you need to make some changes.

 - Be sure you have third-party logistics (3PLs) providers that are following best practices for warehousing, inventory, and distribution.

 - Consider moving some inventory to fulfillment centers in other locations.
 This way, if a disaster strikes on location, you can ship products from another.

 - Look at where the majority of purchases are coming from; if most are domestic, for example, you may want to keep some inventory within the United States even if it means forgoing some of the financial benefits of overseas manufacturing and production.
 This way, if the disaster occurs overseas or if there’s a temporary international shipping ban as happened during COVID, you can still ship from your domestic distribution center.